adamparker75/Lumley-U16s/README.md

 5. **Google Map** <br>
 i.
 Click on the contact us link in the footer. <br>
 ii.
 Click back to home and click on the contact link in the navigation bar. <br>
 iii.
-Is the embedded Google Map displayed. <br>
+Is the embedded Google Map displayed? <br>
 iv.
 Does the map zoom in and out? <br>
 v.
 Does the view larger map link open the map in Google Maps?